pgorecki/django-cancan/README.md

 `django-cancan` is an authorization library for Django.
 It works on top of default Django permissions and allows to restrict the resources (models and objects) a given user can access.

-This library is inspiered by [cancancan](https://github.com/CanCanCommunity/cancancan) for Ruby on Rails.
+This library is inspired by [cancancan](https://github.com/CanCanCommunity/cancancan) for Ruby on Rails.

 ## Quick start